cfsengineering/CEASIOMpy/doc/source/user_guide/modules/Optimisation/index.rst

 :Categories: Optimisation module

-This module launches a loop with a workflow routine and an optimiser.
+This module launches a loop with a workflow routine and an optimiser based on the Openmdao library.

 Installation
 ------------